gavinkendall/autoscreen/readme.txt

 Change the Width and Height values in the "Size" section to adjust the region's size.

-The "Image" section defines the image format, JPEG quality, and resolution ratio.
+The "Image" section defines the image format and JPEG quality.

 The "Include mouse pointer" option, when enabled, will include the mouse pointer in the image of the screenshot that will be taken for that particular region.